kvczor/react-todo/README.md

 * If you wish to spend less time writing boilerplate code, go to http://todomvc.com/, on this website, you will find many sample implementations of the same TO-DO application, every time using a different framework.
 You can choose the [React](http://todomvc.com/examples/react/#/) implementation as a starting point.
 It's OK to use the same styling as the original application.
 * Don't need to re-invent the wheel, for components like Datepickers and/or Timepicker you can use [Material-ui](https://github.com/callemall/material-ui) or any other of your choice, it has great integration with React environments.

-## Delivery
+## Instructions
-You can create a repository in GitHub to host the assignment codebase.
-We need both Firebase hosting and Github repo URLs.
+Fork this repository.
+You're free to edit its README, though it should preserve the must-have functionalities and stack.

+When you're done, share your repositoy's and Firebase hosting's URL.

 ## Review